videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/quick-start-ILS.md

 These will have 3 buttons:

 `1.
-Join as Host:` When these button is clicked, the person will join the entered `meetingId` as `HOST`.
+Join as Host:` When this button is clicked, the person will join the entered `meetingId` as `HOST`.

 `2.
-Join as Viewer:` When these button is clicked, the person will join the entered `meetingId` as `VIEWER`.
+Join as Viewer:` When this button is clicked, the person will join the entered `meetingId` as `VIEWER`.

 `3.
-Create Meeting:` When these button is clicked, the person will join a new meeting as `HOST`.
+Create Meeting:` When this button is clicked, the person will join a new meeting as `HOST`.

 ```js title="JoinScreen Component"
 function JoinScreen({ getMeetingAndToken, setMode }) {